SommerAntje/sommerantje.github.io/contents/en/blog/deploy-nuxt-app-to-github-pages.md

     },
     target: 'static',
 ```
-The nuxt <inline-code>generate</inline-code> command will generate a static version of your website.
+The nuxt `generate ` command will generate a static version of your website.
 It will generate HTML for every one of your routes and put it inside of its own file in the **dist/ directory**

 ```
  generate: {